-As at 30 June 2022, should interest rates have increased by 50 basis points with all other variables held constant, the increase in net assets attributable to holders of ordinary shares for the year would be immaterial.
+As at 30 June 2023, should interest rates have increased by 500 basis points (30 June 2022: 50 basis points) with all other variables held constant, the increase in net assets attributable to holders of ordinary shares for the year would be immaterial.
 The calculations are based on the cash balance at the reporting date and are not representative of the year as a whole.